 Contests

-This year, Beyond the Big Screen is hosting an essay contest, an art contest, and a video contest related to The Amazing Spider-Man.
-See below for more details.
+For the 2024-2025 season, Beyond the Big Screen hosted an essay contest, an art contest, and a video contest related to The Amazing Spider-Man.
+See each section below for contest descriptions and a list of winners and prizes.

 Essay Contest